 How can socially-engaged art serve as an embodied practice of care?

 The first installment of the series is #LetIvyCityBloom.
-Partnering with a community advocacy organization Empower DC, and local floral design studio Sweet Root Village, we are creating a pop-up green space in Northeast DC (Ward 5) in Ivy City as their protest for a park and community play space.
+Partnering with a community advocacy organization Empower DC, and local floral design studio Sweet Root Village, we created a pop-up green space in Northeast DC (Ward 5) in Ivy City as their peaceful protest for a park and community play space.
 You can learn more about #LetIvyCityBloom here.